 Petersburg Russia's most famous attractions.

-The Mariinsky Theatre is one of the main tourist attractions in St. Petersburg, and one of the world's great musical theaters.
-Also known as the Kirov Opera and Ballet Theater in honour of Sergey Kirov, this remarkable neo-classical building is very popular among Russians and tourists for its famous ballet and opera, as well as its unique interior decorations.
+The Mariinsky Theatre is one of the main tourist St Petersburg Russia attractions, and one of the world's great musical theaters.
+Also known as the Kirov Opera and Ballet Theater in honor of Sergey Kirov, this remarkable neo-classical building is very popular among Russians and tourists for its famous ballet and opera, as well as its unique interior decorations.